Aug123/MTR-Traffic-Regulation-System/README.md

 ### Information on the code
 Each part of of the system has his own code in a dedicated folder
 The part of the train is in Java
-The part of the dock is in python
+The part of the station is in python

 ## Description:
 We want to realise a system to fluidize the traffic inside the MTR by giving in real time the optimal